Daniel Goss on Dugan’s Bistro and Chicago’s First Radio Hot Mixer

 For the Bistro’s sixth anniversary in 1979, Davison pulled out all the stops.
 Outside, six huge spotlights roved the sky.
 The four-story building was draped with mylar streamers, and silver glitter covered the sidewalk.
 Inside, air cannons had been installed to shoot foam-rubber stars onto the dancefloor.
 The club’s employees were required to dress in red, guests in black and white.

-All this across the street from a police department.
+All this across the street from a police station.
 Says Goss, “The drug selling, the drug taking, everything was so blatant, you just had to know that people were being paid off….
 I can remember, every night, people would be standing there on the dancefloor smokin’ joints.
 Having sex on the dancefloor.
 I can remember one night after Lou and them were gone to New York, and I was DJing and when I finished the last song, the dancefloor was just packed.
 As everybody started to clear, there was literally a straight couple on the dancefloor having sex.
 Things like that happened.”

-In fact, in 1983, two mob bosses, Joseph DiVarco and Joseph Arnold (no relation), were indicted for extorting protection money from other Chicago gay bars: Glory Hole Tavernia, Carol’s Speakeasy, Baton Show Lounge, and Redout Lounge.
+In fact, in 1983, two mob bosses, Joseph DiVarco and Joseph Arnold (no relation), were indicted for extorting protection money from other Chicago gay bars: Glory Hole Tavernia, Carol’s Speakeasy, Baton Show Lounge, and Redoubt Lounge.
 The FBI got much of its information from a gambling boss turned informant who survived an assassination attempt (Unger, Rudolph.
 “Two mobsters indicted in tavern shakedowns.”
 Chicago Tribune 9 Dec.
 1983).

 Unfortunately, the party couldn’t last forever.
 The area around the Bistro started to change as property values increased.
 In 1982, Davison lost his lease on the club and the building was sold.
 The ninth anniversary party became a closing party.
 According to the Chicago Tribune, two-thousand people attended.
 Four days later wrecking balls began demolishing the Bistro to make way for a parking lot.